 Unfortunately COVID-19 lock down hit the weekend before Lara was to board the flight, so she is now looking for funding to train here in New Mexico with the widely recognized Amanda Blumenthal of Intimacy Professionals Association (IPA) in Los Angeles.

 Our Safe Sets™ Vision

-The longer-term plan for the "Safe Sets™ Initiative" is to train more local Intimacy Coordinators and to partner with the NM Film Office in the adoption of standardized Intimacy Protocols that will become the standard for United States production practices, particularly for states with extensive remote location shooting.
+The longer-term plan for the "Safe Sets™ Initiative" is to train more local Intimacy Coordinators and to partner with NM Film advocates in the adoption of standardized Intimacy Protocols that will become the standard for United States production practices, particularly for states with extensive remote location shooting.